kainos14/SGAN/README.md

 ## Contact

-Please feel free to contact via email (<kainos@gachon.ac.kr>) if you have further questions.
+Please feel free to contact via email (<kainos14@hanyang.ac.kr>) if you have further questions.